Galxe/grevm/README.md

 - **Parallel State Storage:**
   Provides an asynchronous commit mechanism with multi-version memory to reduce latency and manage miner rewards and self-destruct opcodes efficiently.

-## Benchmark Highlights

-- **Conflict-Free Workloads:**
-  Achieves significant speedups over sequential execution (up to ~50× in some cases) especially when I/O latencies are introduced.

-- **Contention (Hybrid) Workloads:**
-  With a 30% hot ratio, Grevm 2.0 outperforms Grevm 1.0 by 5.55× and reaches a throughput of **2.96 gigagas/s**.

 ## Running the Benchmark